-Strategy 1.04B(7): All multi-family developments shall be located such that the integrity of nearby established single family neighborhoods is preserved:

-- a. multi-family development may serve as a density transition located on the periphery of single family neighborhoods and connecting to higher intensity uses; - b. multi-family developments may not access arterial or collector roadway systems through established single family neighborhoods.
+- Strategy 1.04B(7): All multi-family developments shall be located such that the integrity of nearby established single family neighborhoods is preserved: - a. multi-family development may serve as a density transition located on the periphery of single family neighborhoods and connecting to higher intensity uses; - b. multi-family developments at a density incompatible with surrounding land uses should not access arterial or collector roadway systems through established single family neighborhoods.